 The scene outside Luigis yesterday afternoon

-A man is to appear in court in the morning charged in connection to an alleged feud related stabbing in Longford yesterday that left another man with serious injuries in hospital.
+Gardaí have arrested a woman in her 20s in connection to an alleged stabbing in Longford town yesterday that left a man with serious injuries in hospital.

-Details of yesterday's incident is the latest in a long line of violent incidents to have spilled out onto the streets of Longford in recent weeks.
+Details of yesterday's incident represented the latest in a long line violent incidents to have spilled out onto the streets of Longford in recent weeks.

 Local councillor and former Joint Policing Committee (JPC) chairman Seamus Butler said the only way to solve the recent upsurge in feud related incident was through greater police visibility, tougher sentencing and additional resources being made available to gardaí.